She Loves Me: Act One

 Mr. Maraczek and Georg argue, and when it becomes obvious that Maraczek is about to fire Georg, Sipos knocks over the stack of musical cigarette boxes to distract him.
 Maraczek reprimands Sipos and leaves.
 Sipos tells Georg that no replacement would treat him as well as Georg does ("Perspective").
 Maraczek insists that everyone stay late to decorate for Christmas, but Amalia says she must leave early for her date.
 Georg asks to leave too, but Mr. Maraczek refuses to let him go.
 Georg angrily quits, and the other employees sadly say goodbye to Georg ("Goodbye Georg").
 Amalia leaves clutching a copy of Anna Karenina with a rose in it so that her "dear friend" will be able to identify her.
 She wonders if "dear friend" will like her ("Will He Like Me?")
 Meanwhile, inside the shop, Kodaly begins seducing Ilona ("Ilona").
 They make a date, but when Mr. Maraczek insists they must close the store early, Kodaly realizes that he has time for a 9:30 date that he previously scheduled.
 He postpones his date with Ilona, and she angrily declares that she will never fall for a man like him again ("I Resolve").
 Georg is nervous and asks Sipos to give "dear friend" a note explaining that Georg could not come.

 Mr. Maraczek's private investigator enters the shop and tells him that Kodaly is having an affair with his wife.
 Maraczek had assumed it was Georg.
 The investigator leaves, and Maraczek's wife calls to say she'll be out late.
 Maraczek points a gun at his own head and pulls the trigger as Arpad enters the shop.
 Meanwhile, in the Cafe Imperiale, the head waiter is trying to maintain a romantic atmosphere as Amalia waits with her book and rose ("Romantic Atmosphere").
 Georg and Sipos enter and are shocked to realize that Amalia is Georg's date; however, Amalia does not know Georg is her "dear friend".
-Georg sits at Amalia's table and mocks her, singing a "Tango Tragique" about a woman who was murdered on a blind date (the show has been re-structured to where the song is not sung by Georg, but it is a dance number for the ensemble, 8-20-19).
+Georg sits at Amalia's table and mocks her, singing a "Tango Tragique" about a woman who was murdered on a blind date (this song has been cut in later productions).
 They argue, and Georg leaves.
 As the cafe closes, Amalia, still waiting, begs "dear friend" not to abandon her ("Dear Friend").